indraj-net/atropates/README.md

 ### Coding style

-Please adhere to the kernel coding standards, but use tabs instead of spaces.
+Please adhere to the kernel coding standards.
+In particular:

+- indent using tabs rather than spaces;
+- indent width should be set to 8 chars; and
+- line width should not exceed 80 chars unless this affects readability.

 ### Can I rewrite this in Rust?